arangodb/docs-hugo/site/content/3.11/http/indexes/multi-dimensional.md

                     type: string
                 unique:
                   description: |
-                    if *true*, then create a unique index.
+                    if `true`, then create a unique index.
                   type: boolean
                 inBackground:
                   description: |
-                    The optional attribute **inBackground** can be set to *true* to create the index in the background, which will not write-lock the underlying collection for as long as if the index is built in the foreground.
-The default value is *false*.
+                    You can set this option to `true` to create the index in the background, which will not write-lock the underlying collection for as long as if the index is built in the foreground.
+The default value is `false`.
                   type: boolean
                 fieldValueTypes:
                   description: |
-                    must be equal to *"double"*.
+                    must be equal to `"double"`.
 Currently only doubles are supported as values.
                   type: string
               required:
                 - type